Signed in as:

 We are non-profit, your contributions go toward covering operational costs of the show & saving lives.

-If you want to be on our clean time segement, e-mail Jim L. with your amount of clean time, name/last initial and photo you give us consent to use on the show.
+If you want to be on our clean time segement, e-mail Jim L. with your amount of clean time, name/last initial & give us consent to use it on the show.